眾生無邊誓願度

 Categories of Form, Sound, Scent, Taste, and Tangible Objects

-Sounds may arise from the interaction of the physical body and the external environment; some are purely external sounds, while others are produced through the interactions between sentient beings.
-The sounds generated by a sentient being themselves are produced solely by their own Tathāgatagarbha.
-Sounds emanating from within the body are also divided into several kinds: those produced by the control of the mind-consciousness through perception and contemplation; those arising from the processes of food absorption and digestion; those generated by pathological changes in internal organs; those produced by the manas regulating chewing and swallowing during eating and drinking; those arising from gastrointestinal peristalsis; those generated by autonomous respiration; and those produced by the functioning of internal organs, such as the sound of the heartbeat.
+Sound can arise from the conjunction of the material body and the external environment; there are purely external sounds, and there are sounds produced through interactions among sentient beings.
+The sound produced by a sentient being themselves is generated solely by their own Tathāgatagarbha.
+Sounds emanating from the body are also divided into several kinds.
+There are those produced by the controlling mind, arising from the perception, observation, and thinking of consciousness; there are those generated during the absorption and digestion of food; there are those caused by internal organ pathologies and other conditions; there are those produced by the regulation of the mind faculty during eating, chewing, and swallowing; there are those generated by gastrointestinal peristalsis; there are those arising from autonomous respiration; and there are those produced by the functioning of internal organs, such as the sound of the heartbeat.

 ——Master Sheng-Ru's Teachings